 Lead Senior Scientist

-Richard A. Denison, Ph.D., has over 30 years of experience in the environmental arena, specializing in policy, hazard and risk assessment and management for industrial and consumer chemicals and nanomaterials.
+Richard A. Denison, Ph.D., has over 3o years of experience in the environmental arena, specializing in policy, hazard and risk science and policy for industrial chemicals and nanomaterials.

-Richard is a frequent contributor to EDF’s Chemicals and Nanomaterials blog, where he posts both commentary and detailed analyses of the emerging science and policies affecting chemicals and nanomaterials in the U.S. and internationally.
+Richard is a frequent contributor to EDFHealth’s blog, where he posts both commentary and detailed analyses of the emerging science and policies affecting chemicals and nanomaterials in the U.S. and internationally.

 Ph.D., Molecular Biophysics and Biochemistry, Yale University.